About RFTR

 I've never been that political

-For most of my adult life, I didn’t pay attention to politics.
-It was just too stressful and the predictable pendulum swing of power made me thing that my engagement was not that important.
+For most of my adult life, I didn't pay attention to politics.
+It was just too stressful and the predictable pendulum swing of power made me think that my engagement was not that important.
 That changed in 2024.
 As it became clear that Trump may be elected again, I decided it was time to be a lot more aware and engaged in politics.
 I knew that democracy itself could be imperiled if he won.

 Being politically engaged for the last two years has proven to be exactly why I avoided it so long: freaking exhausting.
 But I'm committed to staying in the game, and I've relied on my resilience skills every single day.
 I'm still exhausted a lot of the time, but I have practices that are helping me stay whole.

-Let’s be resilience together
+Let's be resilient together

-I have faith that we can make it through this period with our democracy intact, but it’s going to take a lot of people and a lot of work.
-And this work is hard and draining.
-I see the toll this is taking on all of us: we feel overwhelmed with rage and grief, we’re scared, we’re exhausted, our relationships are suffering, our mental health is suffering.
-While it’s so important to stay awake to this moment, it’s equally important that we take care of ourselves so we can stay whole and stay in the fight.
-Let’s do it together.
+I believe we can make it through the next three years with our democracy intact, but it's going to take sustained effort from a lot of people.
+This work is hard and draining, and I see the toll it's taking: we're overwhelmed with rage and grief, scared, exhausted.
+Our relationships and mental health are suffering.
+While it's crucial to stay awake to this moment, it's equally important that we take care of ourselves so we can stay whole and stay in the fight.